Guild Hall of East Hampton: Hamptons Film Festival

 Since the inception of the Hamptons International Film Festival (HIFF), Guild Hall has played a role in the festival.
 The theater screens films during the festival, as well as offering special programming and screening during the year in partnership with HIFF.
 Academy Award–winning films that have premiered at the festival and screened at Guild Hall have included Gods and Monsters, Black Swan, Pollock, and Moonlight.
+In recent years, Guild Hall has also hosted HIFF’s “SummerDocs” and “Now Showing” series, which bring documentary and independent film screenings to East Hampton year-round.

 Education and community

 Academy of the Arts

 Past recipients of the Academy of the Arts award have included the actor Lauren Bacall, playwright Joe Pintauro, the artist Paul Davis, and the author John Irving.
-The artist Eric Fischl is the current Academy of the Arts president.
-The academy has expanded its charter to support and mentor emerging artists with the mission of sustaining the legacy of the Hamptons as an arts colony with the Artist in Residence (AIR) program.
+Susan Stroman is the current Academy of the Arts president, after taking over from artist Eric Fischl in 2025.
+The academy supports and mentors emerging artists through initiatives such as the Artist-in-Residence (AIR) program, which aims to sustain the Hamptons’ legacy as an arts colony.
+Recent programs have expanded to include cross-disciplinary residencies and public presentations by artists in the fields of visual art, performance, and literature.

 Hamptons Institute

 The Hamptons Institute, originally formed in 2010 by board chairman Melville "Mickey" Straus, was revived by actor Alec Baldwin and institute director Tracy Marshall in 2016 to present a range of intellectual and professional perspectives on challenging issues and to engage in thoughtful debate and deliberation on subjects ranging from economics and business to politics and public policy, and from arts and culture to the role of the media.
 Panel discussions in recent years have featured panelists Amy Goodman, Nicholas Lemann, Bob Garfield, Jonathan Alter, Sen. Kirsten Gillibrand, Dr. Paul Farmer, Elizabeth Warren, Van Jones, Ken Auletta, Katie Couric, John Podhoretz, and Monica Crowley.
+The program has continued under the leadership of Marshall, with recent events focusing on climate change, global health, and the future of journalism.